 So when we take a long look at the larger picture we must ask ourselves whether we can realistically expect to realize more potential gain or value now or at some time in the future and it is very reasonable to conclude that the best possible time to buy or sell Arizona really is now.

 The story of Tempe is the story of one man, and that brave man was it was in 1869, while Hayden was on a trip from Florence to Prescott that he discovered the area that came to be Tempe.

 Hayden decided to wait a couple of days before crossing the Salt River because it was running too quickly at the time.
-During his wait, he hiked up the hill and noticed the potential of the surrounding area.
+During his wait, he hiked up the butte and noticed the potential of the surrounding area.
 Soon afterward he filed a homestead of 160 acres near the butte.

-He also joined in with a group to file a claim to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.
+He also joined in with a group to file claim to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.

 As time passed, more settlers arrived from Tucson and southern Arizona to help build canals in the area.

 When the mill was completed in 1874, the area began to grow again.
 Hayden persuaded the new community to join him.
 It is believed that the name Tempe came from Darrell Duppa.